focus-editor/focus/LOG.md

     - Grep in the project
     - Save modified buffers to temporary files and recover after crashes

+- Before I ship:
+    - Adjust cursors in joint editors properly
+    - Tokenizer parses everything correctly
+    - Finish text input fixes
+    - Support tabs (just draw them, not even necessarily wide, just draw in some way - but wide would be best)
+    - Ignore project folders which are children of another project folder?

 - Grep in the project
     + Profile the use of the in-buffer search
     + Write a BMH implementation for search